Family volunteering in Borneo

 2) Spend time out on the beautiful river, monitoring the wildlife that you see in the area from the boat.
 Seeing orangutans swinging through the trees, elephants grazing and macaques leaping through the branches is quite incredible.
 Young children need to be able to sit still and quietly for 2 - 3 hours.

-In addition to these principal daily activities, other tasks and activities can include community and education, a jungle trek and a visit to the world famous Sepilok orangutan rehabilitation centre and the Rainforest Discovery Centre.
+In addition to these principal daily activities, other tasks and activities can include community and education, a jungle trek and a visit to the world famous Sepilok orangutan rehabilitation centre, the Borneo Sun Bear Conservation Centre and the Rainforest Discovery Centre.

 Please note that parents are responsible for the behaviour of their children and they must be sensitive to other volunteers on the programme at the time.
 Some activities require silence and observation while others will involve the use of tools.